Latest Market Statistics

 How do you market your managed rental properties?

-We cover all the marketing costs relating to our managed properties.
-This includes listing the property on Trademe.co.nz, realestate.co.nz, raywhite.com and rwlynx.co.nz.
+We list the property on Trademe.co.nz, raywhite.com and rwlynx.co.nz.
 We will upgrade the listing on Trademe if we feel that the property needs further promotion.
 A ‘for rent’ sign will be erected if appropriate and the property will be promoted on Facebook and directly from the office.

-Do you run open homes when seeking tenants or do you individually show each prospective tenant the property, I am guessing a bit of both?
+Do you run open homes when seeking tenants or do you individually show each prospective tenant the property?

 You are correct – the answer is both, it depends on the level of demand and the individual property circumstances e.g. is the property currently tenanted therefore requiring access permission?
 Ultimately, we will do whatever we can to secure the best tenant as quickly as possible to minimise any vacancy periods.